 - Sodium bicarbonate antacids (such as Alka-Seltzer and Bromo Seltzer) contain baking soda.
 Avoid these antacids if you have high blood pressure or are on a salt-restricted diet.
 Alka-Seltzer contains aspirin, which is linked to Reye syndrome, a rare but serious illness in children.

-- Calcium carbonate antacids (such as Tums and Alka-Mints) are sometimes used as calcium supplements.
+- Calcium carbonate antacids (such as Tums) are sometimes used as calcium supplements.
 These products may cause constipation.

 - Magnesium compounds (such as Phillips' Milk of Magnesia) may cause diarrhea.

-- Aluminum-magnesium antacids are less likely to cause constipation or diarrhea than are aluminum-only or magnesium-only antacids.
+- Combination aluminum-magnesium antacids are less likely to cause constipation or diarrhea than are aluminum-only or magnesium-only antacids.
 Examples include Maalox, Mylanta, and Riopan.
 Many of these types of antacids contain simethicone to help break down gas bubbles in your stomach.

 - Antacids with alginic acid (such as Gaviscon) contain a foaming agent that floats on top of the stomach contents.
 This may help keep stomach juices from coming in contact with your esophagus.